loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- What additional resources can I provide for you between now and the next time we meet?

-- I’ve noticed that our last several 1-on-1s have stayed pretty surface.
-What are your honest impressions of this meeting?
-What could we be doing differently or better?

 - What would you like to know about me?

+- How do you prefer to receive feedback?

+- Are there any obstacles I can remove for you?

 ## Career development

-- To help identify and clarify the goal: What do you want to achieve?
-What will you do to achieve it?
-When will you do it?
-Who do you need to involve?
-When should you see results?

-- What are two to three new skills you’d like to learn on the job?
-What about those skills interests you?

-- Who in the company would you like to learn from?
-What do you want to learn?
+- During this meeting you’ve mentioned that you’d like to pursue X. What steps can you take toward that before our next 1-on-1?

+- Could you see yourself making progress on more of your goals here?
+What would need to change to do so?

+- Is there a different way we can develop your skills   outside of traditional training?

 ## Conversation starters

-- What would you like to focus on at this meeting?
+- Would you like to walk today, or go somewhere else outside the office?

-- Who do you really admire?
-Why?
-(People often admire those they want to become)

-- So, what’s on your mind? (or Anything on your mind?)
+- Would you update me on Project X?

+- Tell me about your week – what’s it been like?

 ## Job satisfaction

-- How many hours a day do you feel you’re productive?
-How could we help you be more productive?

-- How did that make you feel?

-- What are you most excited about?
+- Which areas make you feel like your hands are tied or you are unable to reach your full potential?

+- What’s your No. 1 problem right now?
+How are you feeling about it?

+- Which parts of your project are unclear or confusing?

 ## Other

-- What questions do you have about the project?
+- What would you be doing right now if we weren’t having this meeting?
+How do you feel about being taken away from that task?

 - What’s one thing we could change about work for you that would improve your personal life?

-- What haven’t you tried yet?
+- What did you do for fun in the past that you haven’t had as much time for lately?

 ## Team and company

-- What do you do when you get stuck on something?
-What is your process of getting unstuck?
-Who is the team member you turn to for help?

-- What are we doing that you think we should stop doing, and why?

-- What concerns do you have about the change that haven't been addressed?
+- What do you think about the amount of feedback in our team?
+When do others give feedback to you?
+Would you like to hear more feedback from other team member and me?

+- What’s going well and not so well with the new situation/development?
+Why do you think this might be happening?

+- Do you feel adequately supported by other team members?
+What makes you say that?

 ## Work-life

+- What worries you?

+- What could we change about work that would improve the rest of your life?

-- What are the biggest time wasters for you each week?
+- What areas of your work are you confident about?

-- Is there anything you’d like to be doing on your own time to relieve stress that you’re not getting to?
-How can I help you achieve those personal goals?

-- When is your next vacation?

 <!-- end of questions -->
 ### Key Updates 🔑